Have you ever looked at your alley way and thought about the potential uses for it?

 Things to consider:

 - Do you require vehicle access?
 Do the bin men collect bins from a collection point or need to go up your alley?
+Make sure there is always space for emergency services if required.

 - Do you want low maintenance?
 Some plants might take a little more looking after